 STEP 4

 With CMMC, you cannot be self-certified.
 Therefore, enlisting the right partners- partners that have compliance expertise and are on the path to becoming a certified third-party assessment organization (C3PAO)- to conduct an assessment and gap analysis is recommended.
 You can ask your current cybersecurity provider if they’re a registered provider organization (RPO) for CMMC - this is often a good indicator of whether or not they’re on the path to becoming a C3PAO.
+Avertium is currently on under review to become a C3PAO.

 Related Reading: The Cybersecurity Maturity Model Certification: Are You in Compliance?

 Avertium, a CMMC registered provider organization (RPO), is an expert in CMMC Assessment, Readiness, and Program Creation.
-Avertium will get to know your organization, set a baseline maturity index, and work with you tailoring a path to compliance and security program improvement that fits the way you do business.
+Avertium will get to know your organization, set a baseline maturity index, and work with you to tailor a path to compliance and security program improvement that fits the way you do business.
 Here’s what you can expect: